 Lisa Jones is a California artist, event organizer and teacher.
-This year, with great enthusiasm, Jones is bringing five world renowned artists as well as a participatory Children’s Avenue to debut an Italian Street Painting Block as part of the Golden Anniversary 50th Mountain View Art & Wine Festival, September 10-11.
+This year, with great enthusiasm, Jones is bringing five world renowned artists as well as a participatory Children’s Avenue to debut an Italian Street Painting Block as part of the Mountain View Art & Wine Festival, September 9-10.

 Throughout the two-day festival, California Street (between Castro and Hope) will become the canvas for a talented lineup of Madonnari (street painters) and festival goers will have an opportunity to experience this captivating and vibrant performance art with the cool Castro Street festival vibe as the backdrop.

 These professional street painting artists will each create a 10’ x 10’ work of art on the street in chalk pastels – their amazing creations will be works in progress throughout both days of the festival

 Come watch this live art exhibition as they bring uniquely original and colorful designs to life right before your eyes!